 As Willis spends much of the movie in his bare feet running through broken glass, he was given a pair of rubber feet to wear as a safety precaution.
 Which is great and all, but if you look closely in certain scenes, you can actually see the fake appendages.

-In 2007, Bruce Willis donated the blood-soaked tank top he wore in Die Hard to the National Museum of American History at the Smithsonian.
+In 2007, Willis donated the blood-soaked tank top he wore in Die Hard to the National Museum of American History at the Smithsonian.

 It was a simple line: “Yippee-ki-yay, motherf*cker!”
 But it became the film’s defining moment, and the unofficial catchphrase that has been used in all four Die Hard sequels as well.